1.5 Feature List

 Apple® Mac OS® X

-Here are just some of Crystal Space's features, in no particular order.
+Here are some of just some of Crystal Space's features in no particular order.

 matrices, transforms, quaternions, kdtree, axis aligned and oriented bounding

 box routines, rectangle subdivision, etc. See section Geometry Library (